 Greenwich (apparent) Sidereal Time (radians)

-ast
+gst

 double

-1) This function constructs the rotation matrix that transforms vectors in the celestial system into vectors in the terrestrial the matrix which rotates from celestial coordinates to the true equator and equinox of date, the Greenwich Apparent Sidereal Time and the polar motion matrix.
+1) This function constructs the rotation matrix that transforms vectors in the celestial system into vectors in the terrestrial system.
+It does so starting from precomputed components, namely the matrix which rotates from celestial coordinates to the true equator and equinox of date, the Greenwich Apparent Sidereal Time and the polar motion matrix.
 One use of the present function is when generating a series of celestial-to-terrestrial matrices where only the Sidereal Time changes, avoiding the considerable overhead of recomputing the precession-nutation more often than necessary to achieve given accuracy objectives.